wang0857/mtm6302-capstone-wang0857/README.md

 - [X] Customize the style of Bootstrap Components with the SCSS of Bootstrap
 - [X] Develop the RWD layouts
 - [X] Verify my HTML and CSS code
-- [X] Commit final prototype to part-3 on GitHub
+- [X] Commit and push final prototype to part-3 on GitHub
-- [ ] Create my Javascript file to code the function of filters
+- [ ] Create my Javascript files to code main functions and fetch NASA's API
-- [ ] Commit final web application to part-4 on GitHub
+- [ ] Commit and push final web application to part-4 on GitHub
 - [ ] Check pages on multiple browsers

 ## How I developed the web application